 Release date 8 March 2018 from Chandos.
 After having creditably conducted a brass-heavy, atonal new Turnage piece with the LSO and a circus in Berlin for New Year’s (Circus Roncalli, named after Cardinal Roncalli, His Holiness Pope John XXIII) I suppose my bonny lad was ready for a new challenge.
-Knowing nothing about the English brass tradition maybe this isn’t the right album for me to be assessing musically.
+Knowing nothing about the brass tradition in England maybe this isn’t the right album for me to be assessing musically.
 Still, I will follow (almost) anywhere my beloved leads me, so here we are.

 The only fanfares I know at present are Copland’s “Fanfare for the Common Man” (here performed and riffed on by Emerson, Lake and Palmer) and—like any red-blooded American—the fanfare that begins Alexander Courage’s “Star Trek Theme” (repeated here); but I also remember from my girlhood a stirring, very English fanfare that provided the theme for the 1967 BBC series The Forsyte Saga, which I found out only recently is the beginning of the first movement entitled “Halcyon Days” from the suite The Three Elizabeths written by Eric Coates.